knguyen0105/CarND-Traffic-Sign-Classifier/writeup_khanh_nguyen_project2.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an AdamOptimizer with batch size 128, 20 epochs, 0.002 learning rate and dropout prob 0.5
+To train the model, I tweak the original hyperparameters a bit.
+I increase the number of epoch to 20, learning rate to 0.002, and add a dropout prob 0.5

-I experimented with higher epoch number, thinking it will increase my result but I couldn't achieve a statistical signficant improvement so I keep it at 20.
+I experimented with higher epoch numbers, thinking it will improve my result but I couldn't achieve a statistical signficant improvement so I keep it at 20.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 98.6%
+* training set accuracy of 98.7%
-* validation set accuracy of 95.6%
+* validation set accuracy of 95.3%
 * test set accuracy of 93.8%

-I chose LeNet architecture for the problem because the problem is similar.
+I chose LeNet architecture for the problem because the training examples are similar in nature.
+The number of classes is in the same order of magnitude.
 I belive the model works well because it achieves accuracy > 93% only after 20 epochs.

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

+I picked 20 images from https://github.com/navoshta/traffic-signs/tree/master/traffic-signs-data/custom

-Here are five German traffic signs that I found on the web:
+Here are some images from the set

 ![alt text](./new_images/example_00001.png)
 ![alt text](./new_images/example_00002.png)